plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/README.md

 # Deploy a README.md file

-This example uses `dashdown` to deploy a README.md file.
+This example uses `MarkdownAIO` to deploy a README.md file.
 It will execute the code blocks contained within the README.md

 Note that for security purposes, it's not possible to use an external URL to specify the file.